joble02/snapchat/README.md

 # Snapchat

 Now you can access snapchat in your command line.
+Uses the gem snapcat.

 ## Installation (Download manually for now)